-There are no longer any controversies surrounding NASA's development of prototypes of an incredible engine that does not require fuel and can take a spacecraft to Mars in just 10 weeks.
-The reason is very simple: science fails to explain how such an engine could work, although currently further tests at NASA's Eagleworks Laboratory confirm the production of a thrust.
-There are those who say that the results could be 'tainted' by the Earth's magnetic field, and there are those who indulge in more enthusiastic statements.
+There is no longer any controversy surrounding NASA's development of prototypes of an incredible engine that does not require fuel and can take a spacecraft to Mars in just 10 weeks.
+The reason is very simple: science cannot explain how such an engine can work, even if currently at NASA's Eagleworks Laboratory further tests confirm the production of thrust.
+There are those who say that the results could be 'spoiled' by the Earth's magnetic field, and there are those who indulge in more enthusiastic statements.

 The mechanism

-The motor works by bouncing microwave beams obtained from solar energy inside a vacuum chamber to create the thrust.
-"We can say that we have already developed and built a second generation prototype that has reduced interference on the magnetic fields inside the chamber," says Paul March, one of the engineers working on this special electromagnetic motor at the Johnson Space Center in Texas.
+The engine works by bouncing beams of microwaves obtained from solar energy inside a vacuum chamber to create thrust.
+“We can say that we have already developed and built a second-generation prototype that has reduced interference on the magnetic fields inside the chamber,” says Paul March, one of the engineers working on this special electromagnetic motor at the Johnson Space Center in Texas.

-"Although anomalous signals still remain to produce a satisfying and constant thrust," continues the designer at Eagleworks Laboratory, "this research team is convinced that this new engine will be able to carry passengers and crew of a spacecraft to the moon in less than 4 hours. , or to Mars in 10 weeks.
-A trip to Alpha Centauri, which today would last thousands of years, could be accomplished in less than a century. "
+“Although anomalous signals still remain to produce satisfactory and constant thrust,” continues the designer at Eagleworks Laboratory, “this group of research is convinced that this new engine it will be able to take passengers and crew of a spacecraft to the moon in less than 4 hours, or to Mars in 10 weeks.
+A trip to Alpha Centauri, which today would last thousands of years, can be achieved in less than a century.”

-Being solar-powered, these engines would receive the boost "on the way".
-At present, energy production is very low and contradicts "only" some principles of physics.
+Being solar powered, these engines would receive the boost "on the go".
+At present, energy production is very low and "only" contradicts some principles of physics.
 Tomorrow who knows :)